skywarth/annals-of-disco/cinematography/movie.md

 - Cobra (Meh, it's alright.
 Kinda dumb, like someone overdosed the movie with "80s action pack" but turned it to eleven.
 Usual stereotypical 80s action, has all the elements)
 - red heat (1988) (lame.
 Arnold Schwarzenegger as russian cop)
 - Beverly hills cop (1984) (Eddie Murphy.
 Ordinary police-action-comedy.
 Jonathan banks ?
 Whaaaaat ??
 It's alright, watchable.
 Family friendly except a few scenes)
+- one hour photo (2002) (It's alright, some scenes are stretched to dread and could be boring.
+Rather realistic slightly psycho movie.
+Robin Williams.
+Photo printer)
 ### Watch later

 - Empire Records